On Berinde's method for comparing iterative processes: Introduction

 \section{Introduction}

 In the literature there are several methods for comparing two convergent iterative processes for the same problem.
 In this note we have in view mostly the one introduced by Berinde in \cite[Definition 2.7]{Ber04} because it seems to be very successful.
-This was pointed out by Berinde himself in \cite{Ber16}: ``This concept turned out to be a very useful and versatile tool in studying the fixed point iterative schemes and hence various authors have used it".
+This was pointed out by Berinde himself in \cite{Ber16}: \textquotedblleft This concept turned out to be a very useful and versatile tool in studying the fixed point iterative schemes and hence various authors have used it".
 However, it was pointed out by Popescu, using \cite[Example 3.4]{Pop07}, that Berinde's method is not consistent.
-The inconsistency of Berinde's method is mentioned also by Qing~\& Rhoades in \cite[page 2]{QinRho08}.
-Moreover, referring to Berinde's method, Phuengrattana~\& Suantai say in \cite[page 218]{PhuSua13} : ``It seem not to be clear if we use above definition for comparing the rate of convergence".
-In fact, if IP$_{1}$ and IP$_{2}$ are two (arbitrary) iterative processes converging to the same element, then IP$_{1}$ is faster than IP$_{2}$ (and vice-versa) in the sense of Berinde (\cite[Definition 2.7]{Ber04}).
+The inconsistency of Berinde's method is indirectly mentioned also by Qing~\& Rhoades in \cite[page 2]{QinRho08} by providing a very simple counterexample in $\mathbb{R}$ to \cite[Theorem 2.1]{BabVar06}\footnote{Note that Berinde's paper \cite{Ber04} is not cited in \cite{QinRho08}; see also \cite[Remark 3.2]{Ber16}.}.
+Moreover, referring to Berinde's method, Phuengrattana~\& Suantai say in \cite[page 218]{PhuSua13}: \textquotedblleft It seem not to be clear if we use above definition for comparing the rate of convergence".
+In fact, if IP1 and IP2 are two (arbitrary) iterative processes converging to the same element, then IP1 is faster than IP2 (and vice-versa) in the sense of Berinde (\cite[Definition 2.7]{Ber04}).

-The aim of this note is to prove this almost obvious assertion and to discuss briefly several papers that cite \cite{Ber04} and use Berinde's method for comparing iterative processes.
+The aim of this note is to prove this almost obvious assertion and to discuss briefly several papers that cite \cite{Ber04} and refer to Berinde's method for comparing iterative processes.